MicrosoftDocs/entra-docs/docs/identity-platform/quickstart-daemon-app-call-api.md

 ### How it works

-This app uses the client secret as its credentials to acquires an access token that's scoped for the Microsoft Graph API.
-It then uses the access token to request its own application registration details from Microsoft Graph API.
+This app uses the client secret as its credentials to acquire an access token from Microsoft identity platform.
+The access token is scoped for the Microsoft Graph API.
+The app then uses the access token to request its own application registration details from Microsoft Graph API.
 The app can request any resource from Microsoft Graph API as long as the access token has the right permissions.

 The sample demonstrates how an unattended job or Windows service can run with an application identity, instead of a user's identity.